meglecz/mkCOInr/doc/content/run.rst

 	perl PATH_TO_SCRIPTS/name_of_the_script.pl -argument_name argument_value

-For example if you are in the mkCOInr directory a command will look like this
+For example, if you are in the mkCOInr directory a command will look like this

 .. code-block:: bash

-	perl perl scripts/dereplicate.pl -tsv custom/sequences_with_taxIDs.tsv -outdir custom/dereplicate -out custom_dereplicated_sequences.tsv
+	perl scripts/dereplicate.pl -tsv custom/sequences_with_taxIDs.tsv -outdir custom/dereplicate -out custom_dereplicated_sequences.tsv

 The list of arguments and options can be obtained by typing